Georges034302/ghcp-course/session2/java/ghcp_userapp_demo.md

 Register the custom query pack and declare its dependency on the Java CodeQL libraries.

 > **Prompt:** \
-> Create a qlpack.yml file that defines the CodeQL query pack for Java using the security/queries folder.
+> Create a `qlpack.yml` for a CodeQL query pack named `userapp/find-secrets` (version 0.0.1) that depends on `codeql/java-all` and sets the default suite to run all

 > ✅ **Expected Output:**